sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 ### [_The Count of Monte Cristo_, by Alexandre Dumas](https://amzn.to/2uXBdFS)

-_The Count of Monte Cristo_ is a thrilling revenge yarn packed with adventure and intrigue.
+_The Count of Monte Cristo_ is a thrilling revenge tale packed with adventure and intrigue.
 The novel's eponymous count is a proto-Batman from the Napoleonic Era: he's a mysterious, intelligent, and ultra-rich man with a secret cave, an alter ego, and a need to dispense justice with his own hands.

 This novel also culminates with a message that I'll likely meditate upon to the end of my days: